 - a reduction in the number of investigations involving staff from BAME backgrounds

 - a reduction in staff sickness absence.

-The trust featured in this article is the Black Country Partnership NHS Foundation Trust which provides mental health and learning disability services to people of all ages in Sandwell and Wolverhampton.
+Black Country Healthcare NHS Foundation Trust provides mental health, learning disability and community health care services to people of all ages in the Black Country, West Midlands.

 To read more about the impact the cultural ambassador programme has had within the trust, visit the HSJ Value Awards website.